prclab/anmld_mutant/README.md

 # ANMLD and Mutant Analysis

+# ANMLD
 ANMLDcode.zip file contains scripts, functions, parameter and input files necessary to run ANM-LD simulations for the case studied in the manuscript submitted.

+Authors:
+Burcu Aykac Fas, Burcin Acar.

-The contents of the ANMLDcode.zip file:
+The contents of the ANMLDcode.zip file are;

 Scripts and called functions:
 - submitANMLD.sh: The batch script file that is submitted to start the ANM-LD run.